 If you didn’t have WiFi, you would then have to connect every internet device you own to the back of your modem using multiple Ethernet cables.
 Clearly, no one has enough ports on their modem or yards of cords to hook up all those devices we use today!

 The way any radio setup works, you need a sending device and receiving device set to the same frequency to share data over radio waves.
-These waves travel at certain frequencies, so we have car radios that receive AM and FM signals, microwaves and other appliances that emit radio waves, and WiFi-enabled devices, all operating at slightly different frequencies.
+These waves travel at certain frequencies.
+We have car radios that receive AM and FM signals, microwaves and other appliances that emit radio waves, and WiFi-enabled devices, all operating at slightly different frequencies.
 There can be some interference if the frequencies are too similar.
-For instance, smart home hub systems such as Zigbee and Z-Wave, as well as Bluetooth devices, tend to operate at frequencies similar to wireless networks, which is why many devices and networks have the option of selecting a different frequency range, to avoid signal interference.
+For instance, smart home hub systems such as Zigbee and Z-Wave, as well as Bluetooth devices, tend to operate at frequencies similar to wireless networks.
+This is why many devices and networks have the option of selecting a different frequency range, to avoid signal interference.

 For WiFi, the frequencies used are 2.4 Gigahertz (GHz) and 5 GHz.
 That means those waves are traveling through the air at a rate of billions (Gigahertz) of waves per second.
 Amazing!
 Meanwhile, radio frequencies you listen to in your car travel at a speed of thousands (Kilohertz) or millions (Megahertz) of waves per second.